Richard Turrill McMullen: Sailing Sirius and Orion

 In 1861 McMullen had a second vessel built, the Sirius.
 McMullen was so pleased with the handling qualities of Leo, and Sirius was built along similar lines, but larger at 11 tons and with a round stern, something no other yachts had at that time.

 In 1863 McMullen and two other crew sailed around the British Isles, first touching at Aberdeen after nine days open sailing from Greenhithe, Sirius then sailed over the north of Scotland through the Pentland Firth, down the Western Isles through the East Irish Sea, around Land's End and back to the Thames.
 A total track of 2,640 miles logged covered in 28 days.
 Whilst at the Island of Skye he describes his visit thus, "June 28th 1863, 9:15am.
 Sailed through Hoan Island Sound; 11pm rounded Cape Wrath.
 June 30th 10:30am anchored in Loch Staffin, Isle of Skye, and, with a boy of sixteen as a guide, ascended 1,500ft to the famous Rock of Quiraing, accompanied most of the way up and down by a crowd of good natured little urchins in tatters who could not speak a word of English."In 1865 McMullen had another vessel constructed, Orion, which was lengthened in 1873 and rigged as a yawl thus finally making 19.5 tons.
 During a cruise to Cherbourg he fell out with the two crew he was recommended to help him manage the vessel.
 McMullen commented that on the voyage they were lazy and always complaining about the rigors of life at sea.
 After Orion made port in France they both abandoned him.
 When McMullen subsequently heard that they were boasting in the town that they had left him in the lurch, he decided to sail Orion back to England single-handed, which he did with some difficulty.
-The title of his second book refers to this incident in parenthesis.
+The title of his second book refers to this incident in parentheses.